We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 What’s The Best Way To Ship a Car?

-The best way to ship a car will depend on the car, but will also depend heavily on your preferences.
+The best way to ship a car will depend on your car and your preferences.
 We can tell you to ship cheap vehicles the cheapest way possible until we’re blue in the face, but if you’re not comfortable shipping your beater on an open car trailer, choose a different path.
 In general, you’ll hear that paying for a closed trailer should be reserved for vehicles that need extra protection.
 Similarly, you should feel decent about shipping a relatively affordable vehicle on an open car carrier.

 Shipping a car overseas is a bit trickier.
 The “best” way to get a car from one country to another is one that you can afford and that will get your car safely to its new destination.
 Keep in mind that not every company offers assistance actually getting the vehicle into the destination country.
 Many offer delivery to a port of entry at the specified country but are responsible for nothing after the vehicle is unloaded.
 Some offer a concierge-style service, where they facilitate entry and documentation.
 Your mileage may vary wildly from shipper to shipper, so it’s important to do your own research to find a company that fits your needs and destination.